 A hemiplegic migraine may be precipitated by acute stress, lack of sleep, excessive sleep, emotions, exertion, and head trauma.
-Some reports have suggested conventional angiography as a trigger for a hemiplegic migraine.
+Some reports have suggested conventional angiography as a trigger for hemiplegic migraine.

 Weakness associated with a hemiplegic migraine is a manifestation of motor aura.
 Migraine aura is believed to be caused by a self-propagating wave of neuronal and glial depolarization that spreads across the cerebral cortex, known as cortical spreading depression.

 A genetic role has been identified, especially for familial hemiplegic migraine (FHM).